Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics: Effective statements

-Condition~$(*)$ is satisfied for any Zariski dense subset~$\Omega$ of~$H$, and in particular\footnote{Recall~$H$ is assumed to be connected, and being smooth, it is irreducible.} if~$\Omega$ has nonempty interior or positive Haar measure.
-If moreover $\Omega$ is bounded, then the map~$f\mapsto \sup_{\omega\in\Omega}\abs{f(w)}$ defines a norm on whole of~$C(\Ad_\rho)$.
-Note that condition~$(*)$ means that the evaluation maps~$f\mapsto f(\omega)$, with~$\omega$ in~$\Omega$, generate the algebraic dual of~$C(\Ad_\rho)$.
-Extracting from this generating set a \emph{base}, one can see that condition $(*)$ can still be met by replacing~$\Omega$ by a subset of cardinality at most~$\dim(C(\Ad_\rho))$.
-Note that in term of such a base, and a base of base of $C(\Ad_\rho)$ (which can be deduced from a base of~$V$), one can effectively bound above the constant~$c$ in Corollary~\ref{constant}.
+\begin{remark} \begin{enumerate} \item Condition $(*)$ is satisfied for any Zariski dense subset $\Omega$ of $H$, and in particular\footnote{Recall $H$ is assumed to be connected, and being smooth, it is irreducible.} if $\Omega$ has nonempty interior or positive Haar measure. \item If moreover $\Omega$ is bounded, then the map $f\mapsto \sup_{\omega\in\Omega} \abs{f(w)}$ defines a norm on whole of $C(\Ad_\rho)$. \item Note that condition $(*)$ means that the evaluation maps $f\mapsto f(\omega)$, with $\omega$ in $\Omega$, generate the algebraic dual of $C(\Ad_\rho)$.
+Choosing a basis from this generating set, one can see that condition $(*)$ can still be met by replacing $\Omega$ by a subset of cardinality at most $\dim(C(\Ad_\rho))$. \item Note that in terms of such a basis of $C(\Ad_\rho)$ (which can be obtained using a basis of $V$) one can effectively bound the constant $c$ from the above in Corollary~\ref{constant}. \end{enumerate} \end{remark}